Railing Styles

 - Context menu: right-click on the railing style name to open the context menu and select New > "Component item".

-- New icon : select the railing style and click on the New icon from the dialog toolbar.
-Select "Component item".
+: select the railing style and click on the New icon from the dialog toolbar.
+Select

 - Use the vaStyleProperties command, then select a railing and press Enter, or